Crawford Path Trailhead (Rte 302)

 Crazy Creek Horse Camp

-This site offers 5 horse camping sites with tables, fire rings, feed bins and hitching rails.
-Although there is no potable water, water is available in Crazy Creek for livestock.
-Campground can accommodate RV's or trailers to 26 feet.
+This site offers 6 horse camping sites with tables, fire rings, feed bins, hitching rails, stock water trough, and a vault toilet.
+Potable water is not available.
+Water available at Crazy Creek Campground (May-September).
+Campground can accommodate trailers up to 26 feet.
+Food storage required.

 Crazy Peak Trailhead